JuliusNixi/CROSS/CROSS/src/README.md

+This project has been developed by using the "Extension Pack for Java" on Visual Studio Code.

 All the project's files are inside the package CROSS, divided in subfolders by area.
 To use it in the code, an import example could be CROSS.Utils.Separator.